Beto (footballer, born 1998)

-Norberto Bercique Gomes Betuncal (born 31 January 1998), known as Beto, is a professional footballer who plays as a striker for club Everton.
+Norberto Bercique Gomes Betuncal (born 31 January 1998), known as Beto, is a professional footballer who plays as a striker for club Fiorentina.
 Born in Portugal, he represents Guinea-Bissau at international level.

 Club career

 Early years

 Born in Lisbon of Bissau-Guinean descent, Beto started his senior career with amateurs União de Tires in the Lisbon Football Association, while working at KFC.
 In 2018 he signed with Olímpico do Montijo of the third division, finishing second in the scoring charts in his only season with 21 goals.

 Portimonense

 Beto moved straight to the Primeira Liga on 3 June 2019, joining Portimonense on a four-year contract.
 He made his debut in the competition on 9 August, coming on as an 87th-minute substitute in a 0–0 home draw against B-SAD.
 He finished the campaign with a further ten league appearances, all from the bench.

 Beto scored his first goal in the Portuguese top division on 8 November 2020, but in a 3–1 away loss to Porto.
 He added ten more during the season, best in the squad.